 Let us consider first of all the principle.

 The pulsatance of the stator current is null, thus the coil is supplied with direct current.
-It is the field current which provides the magnetic induction B from north to south on the figure which has one pair of magnetic poles (p=1).
-In addition the pulsatance of current in the rotor is exactly the opposite of the angular velocity .
+It is the field current which provides the magnetic induction B from north to south on the figure, which has one pair of magnetic poles (p=1).
+In addition, the pulsatance of current in the rotor is exactly the opposite of the angular velocity .

 When the engine is a generator, the main principle is as follows: